 Aggression is one of the most unwanted and least understood behaviours in dogs.
 Many dog owners fear that aggression can’t be treated, which could mean giving up their beloved pet.
-However, by understanding the reasons for the aggression and addressing them, you can help your dog overcome aggressive behaviours.
-Here’s what you need to know about dog aggression.

 Multiple types, one root cause